kimamovic21/nextjs-open-ai-udemy-course-johnsmilga/jobify/README.md

    - Use the `useMutation` hook to get the `mutate` function and `isPending` state.
    - Pass an object to the `useMutation` hook with `mutationFn` and `onSuccess` properties.
    - The `mutationFn` property should be a function that takes `id` as a parameter and calls `deleteJobAction` with `id`.
-   - The `onSuccess` property should be a function that takes `data` as a parameter and invalidates the `jobs`, `stats`, and `charts` queries if data is truthy.
+   - The `onSuccess` property should be a function that takes `data` as a parameter and invalidates the `jobs`, `stats` and `charts` queries if data is truthy.
 If data is falsy, it should call `toast` with an object that has a `description` property of 'there was an error'.

 4. **Create the component UI**